Nuestras ciudades

 • St. Mary’s Cannon - The St. Mary's Cannon was presented to the State in 1840 by the Reverend Joseph Carbery after its recovery from the St. Mary's River.
 The Cannon was brought to Maryland from England in 1634 by the first settlers and mounted on the walls of the fort at Maryland's first Capital, St. Mary's City.

-• Bell off the USS Maryland - The USS Maryland, the third of four named USS ships after the State of Maryland, is a Battleship launched on March 20, 1920.
+• Bell off the USS Maryland - El USS Maryland, the third of four named USS ships after the State of Maryland, is a Battleship launched on March 20, 1920.
 She is known as the "Fighting Mary", a ship that was damaged numerous times and survived the attack on Pearl Harbor on December 7, 1941.
-This Flagship played a key role in the battles of the South Pacific at Midway, the Gilbert Islands, Leyte Gulf and Okinawa.
+This Flagship played a key role in the battles of the South Pacific at Midway, the Gilbert Islands, Leyte Gulf y Okinawa.
 "Fighting Mary" received 7 battle stars for her service during WWII.

 • DeKalb Monument - Baron DeKalb, a German volunteer in the Continental Army who died in the Battle of Camden in 1780 is commemorated in this monument by Baltimore sculptor Ephraim Keyser.
 The statue was authorized by the Maryland House of Delegates in 1817, but not dedicated until 1886.